object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 the append end of the queue will constantly run out, necessitating an expensive copy operation.
 The solution is to use a dynamic array, but to logically join up its ends, so that the first position in the buffer follows on from the last.
-Only in the case where all positions in the buffer are full would the buffer be reallocated.
+Only in the case where all positions in the buffer are full will the buffer be reallocated.
+This data structure is called a ring buffer.

+.. _ring_buffer:

 .. figure:: images/ring_buffer.*

-    An implementation of a deque in a ring buffer, with queue operations illustrating its operation.
+    An implementation of a ring buffer, with queue operations illustrating its operation.

-    Objects are added to the end of the buffer and removed from its start.
+:numref:`ring_buffer` shows a ring buffer being used as a queue.
+At each step, an object is appended to the end of the queue, or removed from its start.
 At step 7, the contents of the buffer wrap around: the queue at this stage contains `D, E, F`.

-    At step 9 there is
-    insufficient space in the buffer to append `G`, so new space is allocated and the buffer's contents copied to the start of the new buffer.
+At step 9 there is insufficient space in the buffer to append `G`, so new space is allocated and the buffer's contents copied to the start of the new buffer.

 Some more abstract data types